-- Founders shall file with the NBM the licensing application, accompanied by corporate documents; disclosures on the identity, qualification and experience of the directors/key officers, the significant (i.e. 5 percent or more) shareholders and their affiliates; financial disclosures and the bank's business plan.
-The requirement to prove that the shares will be purchased from own (not borrowed) funds has been abolished. - The NBM issues the preliminary approval of the application within three months. - Founders shall pay in the capital (minimum Tier 1 capital is set at 200 million Moldovan lei (approx 13 million euros).
+- Founders shall file with the NBM the licensing application, accompanied by corporate documents; disclosures on the identity, qualification and experience of the directors/key officers, the significant (i.e., 5 percent or more) shareholders and their affiliates; financial disclosures and the bank's business plan.
+Shares shall be fully paid in cash, regardless if from own or borrowed funds. - The NBM issues the preliminary approval of the application within three months. - Founders shall pay in the capital (minimum Tier 1 capital is set at 200 million Moldovan lei (approx 13 million euros).
 The bank shall lease or purchase office premises and equipment, employ key personnel and retain an external auditor.
 If these requirements are not met within one year, the preliminary approval ceases. - The NBM issues the banking licence within one month after all the above requirements are fulfilled.
+The license is issued for an unlimited term, for a fee of 50 000 Moldovan lei (approx 3200 euros).

 The branch of a foreign bank in Moldova is subject to similar licensing requirements, whereas a representative office can be opened only subject to NBM notification.
 The representative office is only allowed to carry out information functions.
-The acquisition of significant (5 percent or more) equity interest in a Moldovan bank, either through initial or secondary offering, as well as increase of such equity interest higher than 25 percent, 33 percent and 50 percent are subject to the NBM prior clearance
+The acquisition of significant (five percent or more) equity interest in a Moldovan bank, either through initial or secondary offering, as well as increase of such equity interest higher than 25 percent, 33 percent and 50 percent are subject to the NBM prior clearance.
 Notably, after the August 2011 attempts of hostile takeover of shares in one Moldovan bank, this rule has significantly toughened.
 Now, the NBM clearance is required for: (i) acquisition of significant shareholding or increase thereof higher than the above thresholds through transactions or any other legal act, (ii) share transfers based on court judgements or any transactions resulted therefrom, and (iii) transfer of shares with participation of off-shore entities.

 The legal amendments (labelled as 'anti-raider law') provided the above novelties had been declared unconstitutional in December 2011 for procedural reasons, but was shortly (March 2012) replaced by a new law to the same effect.